Statute of Limitations for Medical Malpractice Cases

 When you look at Virginia’s laws, you’ll see that you typically have two years from when you sustained an injury to file a lawsuit against any liable parties.
 That’s broadly true of medical malpractice cases as well, but there are some important exceptions to know about:

-• Continuing treatment rule: If the negligent provider continues to treat you without any substantial interruption (e.g., the patient does not see any other provider for the injury caused by the negligent provider), the statute of limitations may be extended to two years from which you last saw that provider.
+- Continuing treatment rule: If the negligent provider continues to treat you without any substantial interruption (e.g., the patient does not see any other provider for the injury caused by the negligent provider), the statute of limitations may be extended to two years from when you last saw that provider.

 Why You Must Act Quickly in a Medical Malpractice Case